Technical Concern Questions:

 2. Front Raise, Lateral Raise, Squat & Press

 Use a set of dumbbells for this beginner variation.
 Again, this exercise eliminates the plank, push-up and jump associated with a traditional burpee but adds extra shoulder strengthening.
-This exercise is the knee-, hip- and lower back-friendly.
+Moreover, this exercise is the knee-, hip- and lower back-friendly.

 How to Do